ChristinaCattane/web_project_4/README.md

 * How to make a popup edit button to edit information on the page.

+* Made a modal for adding images

+* Made the image popout

+* created a working trash button and like button

+* created smooth transitions

 # Website

 The link to my website is https://christinacattane.github.io/web_project_4/.